 What you need to know

-First-year students who enter MIT in Fall 2018 may designate up to three science core General Institute Requirements (GIRs) to be graded on a Pass/No Record (P/NR) basis after their first term as part of the CUP’s Experimental Grading Policy.
-Other regular MIT policies — including first-year grading, ASE grading, and early sophomore standing — remain in effect.
+First-year students who enter MIT in Fall 2019 may designate up to three science core General Institute Requirements (GIRs) to be graded on a Pass/No Record (P/NR) basis after their first term as part of CUP’s Experimental Grading Policy.
+Students are allowed to take up to 9 units of First-Year Discovery (FYD) subjects (and related approved exceptions) designed to help them discover an interest in a new field, major, minor, or HASS Concentration early in their academic careers.
+Early sophomore standing will not be offered.
+All other first-year grading policies remain in effect.

 - You will receive a grade of Pass or No Record in all subjects.